nuagenetworks/NuagePuppetModules/README.md

 # NuagePuppetModules
-Puppet modules used for configuration of different Nuage components
+Puppet modules used for configuration of different Nuage components.